Ursaravind/Life_Skills/Technical_papers/Tiny_Habits_Answers.md

-# Tiny Habits and Atomic Habits: Simple Answers
+# Tiny Habits and Atomic Habits

 **Question 1: What was the most interesting idea?**
 The best idea is starting small to build habits.
 Fogg flossed one tooth after brushing, which grew into a full habit.
 It’s cool because tiny steps make big changes easy.